budak7273/ARCahoot/README.md

 # ARCahoot

-Multi-client online quiz game, in the vein of Kahoot, written to learn about using websockets.
+Multi-client online quiz game, in the style of Kahoot, written to learn about using websockets.

 Find the live site at [https://arcahoot.web.app/](https://arcahoot.web.app/)